 How Do I Prevent My Pilot Light From Going Out?

 Maintaining your water heater, furnace, and boiler will prevent those pesky pilot lights from going out.
 During a maintenance check, a professional will inspect the condition of the pilot light and thermocouple, as well as clean them both so they work at optimal efficiency.
 Additionally, depending on the appliance, a pro will evaluate the gas valve, all of the connecting piping and wiring, flue venting, and all other functioning parts of your appliance to ensure each part is operating at maximum efficiency.
 Learn more about a furnace tune-up in our blog on the subject!
-Regular maintenance for your furnace, water heater, and boiler is a necessity so that you can ensure your heat or hot water never goes out!
+Regular maintenance for your furnace, water heater, and boiler are all necessities so that you can ensure your heat or hot water never goes out!

 Soak Up The Warmth!